The basic principle of PCR

 Methylation analyses

-A methylation analysis is used in the following applications:
+Methylation analysis is used in the following applications:

 Greenhouse studies

-The following points are particularly worth mentoning:
+The following points are particularly noteworthy: